 In its response, Royal explains that the purpose of the loyalty program is to “encourage repeat business” and that there are two types of benefits: “complimentary cruise benefits and… all other status benefits.”
 For our purposes we will focus on the complimentary cruise benefit.

 Royal argues that the complimentary cruise benefit “provides a ‘material right’ (pursuant to ASC 606-10-25-18) that should be accounted for as a separate performance obligation.”
 This material right is only awarded “after completing a specific number of cruises,” which is described as a “high volume.”

 As the complimentary cruise takes considerable time and repeat purchases to achieve, Royal must look at all expected transactions with a customer to determine that the benefit constitutes a material right.
 Royal “concluded that the complimentary cruise benefit is a material right requiring allocation of the transaction price (i.e. cost of a cruise ticket) in accordance with ASC 606” because it took all expected transactions into account.

 Issue 3: Quantitative and/or qualitative factors when evaluating a material right.

-The TRG concluded that both qualitative and quantitative factors should be considered, including whether the right accumulates over time.
+Each entity must determine what incremental discount qualifies as material Both qualitative and quantitative factors should be considered, including whether the right accumulates over time.

 - ASC 606-10-55-41 to 55-45

 - FASB TRG Memo 6: “Customer options for additional goods and services and nonrefundable upfront fees.”
 October 31 2014.

-- EY, “Technical Line: A closer look at the new revenue recognition standard.”
+- EY, Technical Line: “A closer look at the new revenue recognition standard.”
 16 June 2014.

 - KPMG, Issues In-Depth: “Revenues from Contracts with Customers.”
-May 2016.
-Section 10.4 “Customer options for additional goods or services.”
+December 2021.
+Section 10.4.

 - PwC, “Revenue from contracts with customers.”
-August 2016.
-Chapter 7 “Options to acquire additional goods or services.”
+February 2022.
+Chapter 7.